ludflu/goodbye-github/README.md

 4. Install the `requests` library using `pip install requests`
 5. Run the script from the command line `./migrate.py`
 6. Manually delete all your github repos.

+## If you're looking for one of my old repos

+You can find my [personal source code repos at gitlab](https://gitlab.com/ludflu) I've only made what I consider the most interesting stuff public.
+If there's something you're missing, [let me know](https://twitter.com/ludflu) and I'll pull it out of the archives.